lens-reputation/court/Whitepaper.md

 Being a Judge is not just a role — it's a social distinction in the Lens ecosystem.
 Judges help detect bots, highlight suspicious behaviors, and elevate trustworthy accounts.
 They play a critical role in shaping the network's consensus on what constitutes a reputable user.

-Judge Seats act as a **mark of verified reputation**, signaling earned influence and enabling voting within the protocol.
+Judge Seats act as a mark of verified reputation, signaling earned influence and enabling voting within the protocol.
 Additionally, developers and users can leverage the LensCourt signals — filtered through vote weight and human consensus — to evaluate accounts across dApps.

+While soulbound and non-transferable in the traditional sense, Judge Seats are auctionable at any time.
+Judges may choose to put their Seat up for auction, with 5% of the proceeds going to the protocol and 95% to the seller.
+This creates a dynamic secondary market for reputation-based access.

+Judge Seats also grant governance rights.
+Seat holders are empowered to vote on protocol upgrades, changes in the scoring mechanics, and proposals regarding incentive mechanisms or penalties.
+Governance is designed to be progressive, evolving with the needs of the community.

 ---